japila-books/apache-spark-internals/docs/storage/BlockManager.md

 After the ERROR message, reregister stops reporting.

-reregister is used when a xref:executor:Executor.adoc#heartbeats-and-active-task-metrics[`Executor` was informed to re-register while sending heartbeats].
+reregister is used when a executor:Executor.md#heartbeats-and-active-task-metrics[`Executor` was informed to re-register while sending heartbeats].

 == [[getCurrentBlockStatus]] Calculate Current Block Status